-Mathematical science has become dominated by abstract formalism.
-It is increasingly dehumanized and cut off from its roots in the rich and nourishing soil of physics and engineering.
+Whatever the cause of this reversal we must face the fact that mathematical science has become dominated by abstract formalism.
+It is increasingly dehumanized and cut off from its roots in the rich and nourishing soil of physics and engineering, and the other natural sciences.
 What should be referred to as applied mathematics does not exist on its own, but describes essentially a function and a craft by which the science of mathematics finds its nourishment.

-Much of the so-called applied mathematics practiced today is almost diametrically opposite to this function.
+Much of the so-called applied mathematics which is practiced today is almost diametrically opposite to this function.
 It is permeated with legalistic hair-splitting, shrouded in pretentious language, as if the purpose were to obscure and surround with an aura of mystery and profundity what is very often a simple and even trivial subject.

-This trend toward a formalism devoid of humanistic content, this emphasis on form at the expense of substance is found not just in engineering.
+This trend toward a formalism devoid of humanistic content, this emphasis on form at the expense of substance is found not only in science.
 It also prevails in our contemporary art and literature and obviously results from deeper, and perhaps self-destructive, undercurrents in our culture.

 It constitutes a retrogression toward the abuses of medieval scholasticism and away from that intimate union of craftsmanship and science so characteristic of the Renaissance period.
-I recall a quotation from Ortega y Gasset:
+In this connection I recall a quotation from Ortega y Gasset.